 Identification tool support

 We are located in Fort Collins, Colorado in the PPQ Science & Technology Fort Collins Laboratory.

-Amanda Redford works on identification tools, mobile apps, and Fact Sheet Manager.
+Amanda Redford: identification tools, mobile apps, Fact Sheet Manager, IDpic, and imageID

-Julia Scher works on IDaids, identification tools, and mobile apps.
+Julia Scher (stationed at the Sacramento Lab): IDaids, identification tools, and mobile apps